 Length: ~1000 pages

-The seminal work of Tanenbaum and van Steen: architectures, coordination, consistency, fault tolerance and security.
+Tanenbaum and van Steen's foundational textbook: distribution transparency, architectures, communication, coordination, replication, fault tolerance, and security.

 Chapter 1: Introduction